kuma35/thinking-forth-jp/sphinx/chapter7.rst

 Thus variables can be used to reflect the current state of affairs.

 Using currentness can simplify problems.
-In the Roman numeral example of , we used the variable COLUMN# to represent the current decimal-place;
-the words ONER, FIVER, and TENER depended on this information to determine which type of symbol to display.
+In the Roman numeral example of Chapter Four, we used the variable COLUMN# to represent the current decimal-place; the words ONER, FIVER, and TENER depended on this information to determine which type of symbol to display.
 We didn’t have to specify both descriptions every time, as in TENS ONER, TENS FIVER, etc.

 On the other hand, currentness adds a new level of complexity.
 To make something current we must first define a variable or some type of data